Premise and Synopses

 • Disaster

-By ensuring you have thought of these five key story elements, you can help be sure you have a solid story idea, rather than simply a nugget which won’t stand up to first contact with a first draft.
+Having these five key story elements helps to ensure you have a solid story idea, rather than just a nugget which won’t stand up to first contact with a first draft.

-To write your premise, first go to the Premise and Synopses section (second option on the navigation).
+To write your premise, go to the Premise and Synopses section.

-Hover your mouse over the Premise panel and click on the ‘edit’ button which appears.
+Hover your mouse over the Premise panel and click on the ‘edit’ button which appears in the top right corner.

 This will bring up an editable panel, where you can enter your ideas for the five key story elements, and weave them together into a single summary sentence.